phetsims/geometric-optics/doc/model.md

 A similar equation holds for mirrors, but where the sign convention is reversed.
 The image distance `d_i` is positive for images to the left of the optic (real images), and negative for images to the right of the optic (virtual images).

+For both lenses and mirrors, a positive image distance results in a real image, while a negative image distance results in a virtual image.

 ### Rays

 "Principal" rays help identify the position of the image.
 The principal rays are not physical